Lipper

-Thomson Reuters Lipper (part of Thomson Reuters) is an American financial services firm.
+Thomson Reuters Lipper is an American financial services firm and part of Thomson Reuters.
 Founded in 1973 as Lipper Analytical Services, it was acquired by Reuters in 1998.

 Corporate history

 Lipper Analytical Services was founded in 1973 by securities analyst A. Michael Lipper.
 The company's initial focus was to provide data and analysis to mutual funds companies in the United States.
 In subsequent years, Lipper Analytical Services expanded via growth and acquisitions.
 In 1998, Lipper Analytical was acquired by Reuters Group PLC as a wholly owned subsidiary.
 In April 2008, Lipper became part of Thomson Reuters when Thomson Financial and Reuters merged.
 The Lipper Fiduciary Services and competitive business unit known as Lipper FMI was purchased by Broadridge Financial Solutions in May 2015.

 Acquired companies that have operated under the Lipper brand include: